MTrop/doom-tame/README.md

 First you need TAME.
 Get it and build it and put it in your PATH somehow.

-Then do this to run it:
+Then do this to compile:

+	tamep compile

+Then to run:

-	tame -s doom.tame
+	tame build/module.tame

-Or just to compile:

-	tamec doom.tame

-Or to turn into a standalone JS thing:

-	tamec doom.tame -js browser

-Or for NodeJS:
+Or open:

-	tamec doom.tame -js node
+	build/web/index.html

 Have fun!